ODI Logo ODI

 Adopting a transboundary view of climate risk, which explicitly recognises the interconnections between people, ecosystems and economies in a globalised world, changes the scope and nature of the adaptation challenge and creates opportunities to reinvigorate international cooperation on adaptation.

-This portfolio of work, undertaken in partnership with Stockholm Environment Institute (SEI), Wilton Park and IDDRI, seeks to build momentum in addressing the global adaptation challenge by moving from a business-as-usual approach (where adaptation continues to be framed as an exclusively local-to-national issue) towards enhanced global cooperation, to enable genuine global resilience.
+ODI is a founding partner of Adaptation Without Borders alongside The Institute for Sustainable Development and International Relations (IDDRI), Stockholm Environment Institute (SEI) and Wilton Park.
+Adaptation Without Borders seeks to build momentum in addressing the global adaptation challenge by moving towards enhanced global cooperation, to enable genuine global resilience.

 For more information please visit adaptationwithoutborders.org.